Divisions and Programs

 The Breast Health Center is multidisciplinary center staffed by a comprehensive team with members from breast surgery, medical oncology, radiation oncology, plastic surgery, genetic counseling, social services, and nursing.
 Residents participate at the center in a 3-4 week rotation highlighting all disciplines integral to breast cancer care.
 At the core of our practice is our weekly multidisciplinary tumor board, where every patient is presented before the first treatment, as well as after.
 Additionally, we have a weekly genetic case conference, for cancer risk assessment evaluiation, a weekly breast oncology didactic program, and monthly journal club where residents are encouraged to participate.
 Our breast imaging center is based at the main hospital, though integral to patient assessment.
 We perform 3D tomosynthesis, whole breast ultrasound, and breast MRI, with imaged guided biopsy primarily in our imaging suite.
 We are also one of only a handful of Society of Surgical Oncology credentialed fellowships housed in an Obstetrics and Gynecology Department.
 Our two fellows have their prior training in either general surgey or obstetrics and gynecology.

-The Division of Emergency Obstetrics and Gynecology provides 24/7 staffing and resident supervision by our hospital based Generalist faculty in our women's-only Emergency Department.
+The Division of Emergency Obstetrics and Gynecology provides 24/7 staffing and resident supervision by our hospital based General ob-gyn faculty in our women's-only Emergency Department.
 Our Emergency room has a total of 19 beds, two dedicated ultrasound rooms, a three-bed triage bay, and two dedicated infant resuscitation areas for Women & Infants' neonatal intensive care unit team.
 With over 28,000 visits a year, our residents are exposed to all aspects of reproductive health and graduate competent and comfortable treating a vast array of conditions including performing and interpreting obstetric and gynecologic ultrasound.
-In 2017 our Division published the first textbook on OB Triage and Emergency Care Protocols.
+Our Division published the first textbook on OB Triage and Emergency Care Protocols with the second edition due for publication this year.
 We serve as a resource nationally for Academic Medical Centers attempting to emulate our model.

 The Program in Women's Oncology serves as a resource to physicians and patients for the diagnosis and treatment of medical and surgical oncology and gynecological oncology.
 We have created a unique environment which provides highly-effective and compassionate care for cancer patients and their families.
 The program is built around a steadfast philosophy and core values that focus on a multidisciplinary, prospective and patient-centered care team.
 The Division serves as one of the largest recruitment sites for the NRG Oncology in the country and supports many research projects within the Residency and our Fellowship.
 We are also committed to the training of medical students, residents, and fellows as part of our mission.